Our Top Picks

 "Offering 170 assorted tools you can use on virtually any project."

-Best for Home Mechanics: GreatNeck GN205 at Amazon
+Best Home Mechanic Tool Set: GreatNeck GN205 at Amazon

 "Specially designed for common home and garage projects that require a similar group of tools."

-Best Large Piece Set: Craftsman 413-pc at Amazon
+Best Large Piece Mechanic Tool Set: Craftsman 413 pc. at Amazon

 "One of the most complete and extensive kits available on the market."

-Best Small Piece Set: Stanley STMT71653 at Amazon
+Best Small Piece Mechanic Tool Set: Stanley STMT71653 at Amazon

 "Focuses on quality over quantity."